-Hopeful that 2022 will have a calmer fire season and bring back quality long distance hiking to the PCT, the pair is looking at picking up at Tuolumne Meadows where they left off in 2019 and walking the remaining distance to Canada.
+Hopeful that 2022 will have a calmer fire season and bring back quality long distance hiking to the PCT.
+The pair is looking at picking up at Ashland, Oregon where they left off in 2021 and walking the remaining distance to Canada.
 Stay tuned.
 If they get back on trail, you’ll find them here.
 Also, check out the Blog for the latest updates.